sachaservan/pacl/README.md

-# Verifiable Distributed Point Functions
+# Private Access Control Lists

-Implementation of VDPFs in C with a Go wrapper.
-See the [paper](https://eprint.iacr.org/2021/580.pdf) for details.
+Implementation of PACLs for DPFs and VDPFs.

 ## Dependencies
 * Go 1.13 or higher